BrandonVA/README-Generator/README.md

 ## Description

-This is a project that generates a README file to help you save time wirting quality README files so you can spend more time working on your project and les time writing a README.
-This project uses node.js and the inquirer package to use the command line interface to propt the user with questions so those are used to create the README.
+This is a project that generates a README file to help you save time writing quality README files so you can spend more time working on your project and les time writing a README.
+This project uses node.js and the inquirer package to use the command line interface to prompt the user with questions so those are used to create the README.

 ## Table of Contents